Stop Paying Credit Card Debt and Stop Worrying About It

 Consider bankruptcy

 If none of the above options work, consider bankruptcy.
-Chapter 7 erases unsecured debt, but you have to sell your assets, and it stays on your report for ten years.
+Chapter 7 erases unsecured debt, but you have to sell your assets, and it stays on your report for 10 years.
 Chapter 13 has you repay your debts under a court-ordered repayment plan, but it stays on your report for seven years.
 Bankruptcy can offer a fresh start, but it comes with serious repercussions.

 Frequently asked questions